← portal

 08 / KLICK

-• The more invasive consumer glasses become, the harder enterprise IT and legal recoil — that widens our lane.
+• On the giant side: Meta, Google/Samsung, and Apple are committed to full multimodal, consumer scale — and the more invasive consumer glasses get, the harder enterprise IT and legal recoil, which widens our lane.

 • Honest boundary: we don't claim the absolute-secure tier (defense/pharma/cleanroom want zero camera, physically absent).